robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 :option:`--ProcessEmptySuite` option that can be used to alter the behavior.
 In practice this option works the same way as :option:`--RunEmptySuite` when running tests.

+.. note:: Using :option:`--RunEmptySuite` with :option:`--ReRunFailed`
+          or :option:`--ReRunFailedSuites` requires Robot Framework 5.0.1
+          or newer.

 Setting metadata
 ----------------